mapnik/mapnik.github.com/_posts/blog/2015-06-10-mapnik-redesign.md

 category: Mapnik
 ---

-Mapnik.org has a new look.
-Not just a fresh coat, the goals for the redesign include:

- - Get started with Mapnik faster.
- - Better documentation for Mapnik code, bindings, and styling.
- - More accessible news regarding Mapnik.

-Quickly copy code snippets to run and render maps using Node.js, Python, or C++.
-Pair with a stylesheet for custom styling.
-Detailed API docs are available.
+Mapnik.org has a new look and easier access to updates, code, and documentation.
+Quickly copy code snippets to run and render maps using Node.js, Python, or C++, pair with a stylesheet for custom styling, and link to detailed API docs.

-[The latest news post]({{site.baseurl}}#latest-news) or [the entire news archive]({{site.baseurl}}/news/archive.html) are now only a click away.
+And [latest news posts]({{site.baseurl}}#latest-news) and [entire news archive]({{site.baseurl}}/news/archive.html) are now only a click away.

 ## Logo